-(Washington, DC, November 13, 2017) – The US government has been holding a US citizen suspected of fighting with the Islamic State (also known as ISIS) for two months in an undisclosed military prison in Iraq without access to legal counsel, Human Rights Watch said today.
+(Washington, DC) – The US government has been holding a US citizen suspected of fighting with the Islamic State (also known as ISIS) for two months in an undisclosed military prison in Iraq without access to legal counsel, Human Rights Watch said today.
 US authorities should immediately ensure that the prisoner has access to a lawyer and should appropriately prosecute him in a US federal court.

 The prisoner, a man identified by the US Defense Department only as “John Doe,” surrendered to US-allied forces in Syria around September 12, 2017, media reports said.
 The prisoner reportedly has requested a lawyer at least twice, including after he was informed of his US constitutional rights, and refused to answer interrogators’ questions.
 The Defense Department has rejected the requests of the American Civil Liberties Union (ACLU), a prominent US civil rights group, to contact him to offer to represent him or help him find a lawyer.